What is a business analyst and what do they do exactly? Let's explore the role of BAs in Australia.

 What the Job Is Actually Like

 Being a business analyst is more than just crunching numbers.
 As Lillian Chiu from Spotify puts it, it's about "storytelling with data."
-She brings numbers to life and turns them into compelling stories.
-These stories guide significant business decisions.
+She brings numbers to life and turns them into compelling stories to guide business decisions.
+But the role has its demands.
+When working on reports, Lillian admits, "my brain is on fire."
+This speaks to the intense focus the job requires.
+She often steps back for a "10-minute break" before diving in again.

 Is Studying Business Analytics Worthwhile?